 He made the remarks at the presentation of the 2023 Appropriation Bill to a joint session of the National Assembly by President Muhammadu Buhari in Abuja on Friday.

 He said: “Translated into monetary terms, our loss is monumental.
-The large scale and massive stealing of our oil are concerning as this reduces drastically, the revenues available to the government.
+The large scale and massive stealing of our oil is concerning as this reduces drastically, the revenues available to government.

 “With conflicting figures, projections have put our losses from this malaise at between 700, 000 to 900, 000 barrels of crude oil per day, leading to about 29 to 35 per cent loss in oil revenue in the first quarter of 2022.”

 The senate president also said that the figure represented an estimated total revenue fall from N1.1 trillion recorded in the last quarter of 2021 to N790 billion in the first quarter of this year.